Madhubalajb/FaceNet-based-Attendance-System/README.md

 While running the application, it redirects to the Home page.
 On that page, there is an **Add class details** hyperlink.
 Basically it asks the user to enter the student's details.
 The provided details are stored in the **Sqlite Database**.
 > Note: The **Name** of each students entered should be the same as the **name of the student's dataset** created in **step 1**.

+### Step 7: Uploading Image
+On pressing the **Take Attendance** hyperlink, it redirects you to a page where the user needs to upload an image of the classroom.
+> Note: The image should be in a good resolution and also it contains clear faces of all the students.

 ## Result